Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 [mkdocs](https://www.mkdocs.org/).
 A single configuration file holds the pages structure as well as specification of the theme and extensions.
 This file is `mkdocs.yaml`.

-All essential files (markdown pages, graphics, configuration, theme, etc.) are managed within a Git repository which makes it quite easy to contribute to this documentation.
+We manage all essential files (markdown pages, graphics, configuration, theme, etc.) within a Git repository, which makes it quite easy to contribute to this documentation.
 In principle, there are three possible ways how to contribute to this documentation.
 These ways are outlined below.

 ## Content Guide Lines